interkosmos/eggx-procall-2003/README.md

 The EGGX/ProCALL library provides fast and simple drawing routines on Linux, Unix, and Cygwin, directly callable from C or FORTRAN 77.

-EGGX/ProCALL 2003 is a wrapper around EGGX/ProCALL that provides:
+EGGX/ProCALL 2003 is a wrapper around EGGX/ProCALL that includes:

 * Fortran 2003 interfaces to the FORTRAN 77 ProCALL subroutines.
 * Selected Fortran 2003 ISO C binding interfaces to C functions in EGGX that do not have a FORTRAN counterpart.